yihanwu1024/badcert/README.md

 **Effect.** To block any program from running with administrator privileges, but **not with standard privileges.**

 **Coverage of policy.** Policies in "Local Computer" are effective for all users on the computer, while those in "User" are only effective for that user.
-In common cases, **you need to install these certificates to "Local Computer" to prevent the programs being executed by an administrator**, which is normally what you should expect.
+In common cases, **you need to install these certificates to "Local Computer" to prevent the programs being executed by an administrator**, which is normally what you should expect.-->